aetilley/pcfg/README.txt

 where we take max{} = 0 so that the tree-expression (S) has depth 1, as does, say, (S Damn) if Damn is in our set of Terminals.

-Finally, we say a file is in UNIV_TREE format, if every line consists of exactly one tree-expression of positive depth.
+Finally, we say a file is in UNIV_TREE format if every line consists of exactly one tree-expression of positive depth.

 ***

 (3) An observation about file formats and training PCFGs:

 Notice that any file that could hope to uniquely train a complete PCFG object must determine a file in UNIV_PCFG format, and in this way UNIV_PCFG is a kind of universal receiver for training data set representations.

 In practice however, most data that we do obtain in UNIV_PCFG format will have come from some sort of "counts file" at some point in its creation by way of MLE parameter estimates.